jebej/Schrodinger.jl/docs/src/man/quantumobjects.md

 ```

 !!! note
-    As explained previously, adding and substracting numbers to and from density matrices and operators adds (substracts) the identity matrix multiplied by that number.
+    As explained previously, adding and substracting numbers to and from operators adds (substracts) the identity matrix multiplied by that number.
 Adding and substracting quantum objects might also lead to non-normalized states.
 See the [Norms](@ref) section for more details.

 ### Functions